RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be an :ref:`SpecTypeInterfaceDescription`.
 The :ref:`SpecTypeApplicationConfigurationValueOptionItemType` items have an
     attribute for constraints.

-index-entries
-    The attribute value shall be a list of strings.
-It shall be a list of additional application configuration option document index entries.
-The application configuration option name is automatically added to the document index.

 name
     The attribute value shall be an